 Descriptive statistics and inferential statistics

-Descriptive statistics and inferential statistics are the two main areas of statistics.
+Descriptive statistics and inferential statistics, along with exploratory statistics, are the main areas of statistics.
 Descriptive statistics provides tools to describe a sample.
 Starting from the sample, inferential statistics can now be used to make a statement about the population.

 Descriptive statistics vs inferential statistics